PrinceEliacin2005/PrinceEliacin2005/README.md

 Im Prince Eliacin, A CyberSecurity & Network Engineering Student

-Currently Practicing my skills with TryHackMe, Active Directory, and Zendesk
+Currently Practicing my skills with TryHackMe, Active Directory, and Spiceworks Cloud Help Desk

 Looking for any and all opportunities to grow my skills!